celestiaorg/docs/developers/node-tutorial.md

 ### Install celestia-node

-Installing `celestia-node` for Arabica devnet or Mocha testnet means installing a specific version to be compatible with the network.
+Installing `celestia-node` for Coffee, Arabica devnet, or Mocha testnet means installing a specific version to be compatible with the network.